top of page

 Source: cruiseandferry

 Beyond its groundbreaking propulsion system, MSC World Europa introduces innovative design elements.
 Its futuristic appearance is highlighted by a signature plumb bow and a unique Y-shaped open aft.
-This design leads to the 104-meter-long outdoor World Promenade, offering breathtaking ocean views.
-The promenade also features the record-breaking Venom Drop at The Spiral, an 11-deck high stainless-steel dry slide, an industry-first.
+The ship also features record-breaking attractions like the Venom Drop at The Spiral, an 11-deck high stainless-steel dry slide.
+With sleek interior design, 13 diverse dining venues, and thrilling entertainment, MSC World Europa truly represents the future of cruising, combining advanced environmental practices, innovative design, and unparalleled onboard experiences.

 RMS Olympic